-Bakery batching systems are considerably more simple than their Feed Mill batching system counter parts.
-In this application we implemented multiple batching stations.
+Bakery batching stations can be more simple than than other applications or batching system counterparts, such as in feed mills.
+In this application example Sterling Systems & Controls, Inc. implemented a batching control system with multiple batching stations.
 Usually there would be a single batching station.
-This customer application was provided with three batching stations using a single Allen Bradley PLC controller.
-They have two areas, entitled the “Frozen” and “Par” lines.
+This application was provided with three batching stations using a single Allen Bradley PLC controller, the customer has two areas or lines.

-The “Frozen” area as they call it only has one batching station but it is expandable to add a second batching station.
-The “Par” line has two batching stations which share flour, oil, and water as their bulk ingredients.
-Multiple batching stations for the total system to provide convenience and operator flexibility.
-Typically, with the exception of water, when each batching station makes a call for flour or oil, the PLC service each request as first come first serve (FIFO).
-Flour is conveyed pneumatically and oil is pumped to either mixer available.
+The first line has only one batching station, but it is expandable to add a second batching station if required.
+The second line has two batching stations which share flour, oil, and water as their bulk ingredients.
+Multiple batching stations are provided for the total system to deliver operator convenience and flexibility.
+Typically when each batching station makes a call for flour or oil, the PLC request will be handled as first come first serve (FIFO).
+Flour is conveyed pneumatically and oil is pumped to either mixer as available.
 Water, however, can be tempered or chilled.
 Water going to each mixer can be called at any time without waiting for the other to finish because each mixer has a dedicated flow meter for each type of water that is monitored to meter how much water goes into the mixer.

-The second part to the batching system is mixer controls.
-Our batching stations do not directly control the mixer operators but we send mixer speed references and flour slide gate open/close commands to a separate controller.
-The mixer controllers and their programming were supplied by a different vendor.
+The second part to the batching system is the mixer controls.
+The batching stations do not directly control the mixer operation but the mixer speed references and flour slide gate open/close commands are sent to a separate mixer controller.
+The mixer controllers and their programming were supplied by a different vendor in this case.
 This other vendor has Allen-Bradley PLC mixer controllers at each of the multiple batching stations and the batching stations communicate with the mixer controllers over the Ethernet/IP network.
-They also send us status and alarm conditions that we display and notify on our HMI.
-Once we finish each batch cycle, the mixer operator takes control to tilt the bowl down and “kick” the dough out into a trough.
+They also send the Sterling Systems batching system status and alarm conditions that are displayed and notified on the batching system HMI.
+Once each batch cycle is finished, the mixer operation takes control to tilt the bowl down and “kick” the dough out into a trough.
 Pizza crust and flat bread is the end product made at the customer plant.

 Hand adds were also a part of the overall batching system.
 Hand Adds and Premix’s are prompted and can be acknowledged from the batching stations.
 Hand adds and Premix’s shown on the main screen will look like that shown to the left.

-One unique aspect of this project, compared to others we’ve done, is that commissioning of both the “frozen” and “par” lines were done remotely due to COVID19 restrictions imposed by the customer and Sterling Systems to protect all employees.
+One unique aspect of this specific batching system application, compared to others Sterling Systems has completed, is that commissioning of both of the two lines were done remotely due to COVID19 restrictions imposed by the customer and Sterling Systems to protect all employees.
 Sterling Systems, two electricians, the customer, other contractors, and customer IT people worked together on various occasions from installation questions, IO checkout involvement, equipment configurations and setup, to training.
-The “frozen” line system was commissioned in April and May of 2020 and has been in production ever since.
-The “par” line system was commissioned in August 2020.